-With a Grow Communities donation, sponsored by the Monsanto Fund and directed by farmers Jeff and Janet Yaggie, the Breckenridge school district of Minnesota is arming students with ability to bring science to life, and in 3D.
+With a Grow Communities donation directed by farmers Jeff and Janet Yaggie, the Breckenridge Public School District of Minnesota is arming students with the ability to bring science to life … and in 3D.